Mortgage Foreclosures & Loan Modifications

 Does Lakelaw represent people and business in commercial foreclosures?

-Yes, Lakelaw represents people and business in commercial foreclosures in Illinois and Wisconsin.
+Yes, Lakelaw represents people and business in commercial foreclosures in Illinois.
 Lakelaw never represents banks.
-Sometimes, we represent private people or businesses which hold mortgages on Illinois or Wisconsin property.
+Sometimes, we represent private people or businesses which hold mortgages on Illinois property.

 What is a receiver?